rzane/contextual/README.md

 ## Need to choose which functions are generated?

-All of these functions are overridable.
-However, if you only wanted to define `get_post`, you can provide the `:only` option.
+That seems reasonable.
+If you only wanted to define `get_post`, you can provide the `:only` option.

 ```elixir
 defmodule MyApp.Posts do